IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/README.md

 Technical CLI for exploring and demonstrating the **CAS vector search API**.

+For project-level setup, dependency installation, and test execution, start with [`../README.md`](../README.md).
+This document focuses on CLI behavior, commands, and CAS workflows.

 This chatbot is designed to show how to work with CAS vector stores directly from the terminal.
 The CLI is centered on the **CAS vector search API**, which returns relevant chunks from a selected vector store and can optionally feed a specific retrieved document into an LLM for follow-up analysis.

 ## Overview